 Ads Manager lets you create a new audience group based on these targeting options:

-- Connections — look for people linked to your business.
+- Connections — look for people linked to your brand

-When you modify the settings, Facebook will let you know if your audience base is too specific or too broad.
+When you modify the settings, Facebook will let you know if your audience base is too specific or too broad for successful brand awareness.

 Once you find the right balance between each setting, select Save This Audience for future use.

-As your business grows, consider using the Custom Audiences and Lookalike Audience features.
+As your brand grows, you should consider using the Custom Audiences and Lookalike Audience features.

-Custom Audiences helps you target people who have interacted with your business, while Lookalike Audience is useful for finding users that are similar to your existing audience.
+Custom Audiences helps you target people who have already interacted with your business, while Lookalike Audience is useful for finding users that are similar to your existing customers.

 Step 4: Configure ad placement

-However, if you only want to run the ad campaign on Instagram, choose Edit Placements and uncheck the other platform.
+However, if you only want to run an ad campaign on Instagram, choose Edit Placements and uncheck the other platform.

-You can also choose to show your ads on the Instagram Feed, Explore, and Story.
+You can also choose whether your ads are shown on the Instagram Feed, Explore page, and Stories.